firefox-devtools/debugger/docs/local-development.md

 ```
-# LOCALIZATION NOTE (copySourceUrl): This is the text that appears in the
+# LOCALIZATION NOTE (copySourceUri2): This is the text that appears in the
 # context menu to copy the source URL of file open.
-copySourceUrl=Copy Source Url
+copySourceUri2=Copy Source Url

-# LOCALIZATION NOTE (copySourceUrl.accesskey): Access key to copy the source URL of a file from
+# LOCALIZATION NOTE (copySourceUri2.accesskey): Access key to copy the source URL of a file from
 # the context menu.
-copySourceUrl.accesskey=u
+copySourceUri2.accesskey=u
 ```